Eliot-Roxbergh/notes_pinephone/README.md

 ### General

 Telia and Tre carriers (although Tre has no 2G support on their side ofc);
 Everything seems to work with the carriers tested, with three exceptions.
-1. Calls doesn't work on 4G.
-2. 2G coverage is much worse than other phones it looks like (2G calls and data is supported).
-3. MMS works, except for Telia which had two APNs (no support!).
+1. Calls doesn't work on 4G (see VoLTE).
+2. 2G coverage is much worse than other phones it looks like (but 2G calls and data is supported).
+3. MMS works, except for Telia which had two APNs (i.e. no support!).

 Compared to other phones, 4G 3G coverage is equivalent it looks like, however 2G coverage is quite a bit worse.